IAC/InterActiveCorp (NASDAQ:IAC) Price Target Cut to $130.00 by Analysts at Cowen

-IAC/InterActiveCorp (NASDAQ:IAC – Get Rating) had its target price decreased by analysts at Cowen from $150.00 to $130.00 in a research report issued to clients and investors on Tuesday, The Fly reports.
-Cowen’s price objective would indicate a potential upside of 69.18% from the stock’s previous close.
+IAC/InterActiveCorp (NASDAQ:IAC – Get Rating) had its price objective lowered by analysts at Cowen from $150.00 to $130.00 in a report released on Tuesday, Stock Target Advisor reports.
+The brokerage currently has an “outperform” rating on the stock.
+Cowen’s target price suggests a potential upside of 64.12% from the company’s current price.

-A number of other analysts also recently weighed in on the company.
-Benchmark decreased their price target on IAC/InterActiveCorp from $200.00 to $175.00 in a research note on Wednesday, May 11th.
-The Goldman Sachs Group reduced their price objective on IAC/InterActiveCorp from $137.00 to $133.00 and set a “buy” rating for the company in a report on Thursday, June 9th.
-Cowen reduced their price objective on IAC/InterActiveCorp from $180.00 to $150.00 in a report on Wednesday, May 11th.
-Wedbush reduced their price objective on IAC/InterActiveCorp from $149.00 to $107.00 in a report on Wednesday, May 11th.
-Finally, Wells Fargo & Company reduced their price objective on IAC/InterActiveCorp from $165.00 to $135.00 and set a “na” rating for the company in a report on Wednesday, May 18th.
-One equities research analyst has rated the stock with a sell rating and eleven have given a buy rating to the company.
-According to MarketBeat, IAC/InterActiveCorp presently has an average rating of “Buy” and a consensus target price of $145.73.
+A number of other equities research analysts also recently weighed in on IAC.
+Wedbush lowered their target price on shares of IAC/InterActiveCorp from $149.00 to $107.00 in a research note on Wednesday, May 11th.
+Barclays reduced their price objective on IAC/InterActiveCorp from $160.00 to $130.00 in a research report on Wednesday, May 11th.
+BMO Capital Markets cut their price target on shares of IAC/InterActiveCorp from $173.00 to $154.00 in a research report on Tuesday, April 26th.
+KeyCorp dropped their price target on shares of IAC/InterActiveCorp from $190.00 to $165.00 and set an “overweight” rating for the company in a research report on Monday, April 11th.
+Finally, The Goldman Sachs Group lowered their price target on IAC/InterActiveCorp from $137.00 to $133.00 and set a “buy” rating for the company in a research report on Thursday, June 9th.
+One research analyst has rated the stock with a sell rating and twelve have assigned a buy rating to the company.
+According to MarketBeat.com, the company has an average rating of “Buy” and an average target price of $144.40.

-Large investors have recently modified their holdings of the business.
-ShawSpring Partners LLC increased its stake in IAC/InterActiveCorp by 28.9% during the 4th quarter.
-ShawSpring Partners LLC now owns 3,747,774 shares of the company’s stock valued at $489,872,000 after buying an additional 840,902 shares during the period.
-Norges Bank purchased a new position in IAC/InterActiveCorp during the fourth quarter valued at approximately $94,008,000.
-JPMorgan Chase & Co. grew its position in IAC/InterActiveCorp by 29.9% during the first quarter.
-JPMorgan Chase & Co. now owns 3,016,172 shares of the company’s stock valued at $302,462,000 after purchasing an additional 694,197 shares in the last quarter.
-Southeastern Asset Management Inc. TN grew its position in IAC/InterActiveCorp by 30.2% during the first quarter.
-Southeastern Asset Management Inc. TN now owns 2,584,135 shares of the company’s stock valued at $259,137,000 after purchasing an additional 599,828 shares in the last quarter.
-Finally, Allspring Global Investments Holdings LLC acquired a new stake in IAC/InterActiveCorp in the fourth quarter valued at approximately $70,705,000.
-96.44% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Confluence Wealth Services Inc. bought a new position in shares of IAC/InterActiveCorp during the 4th quarter valued at approximately $27,000.
+Concord Wealth Partners increased its stake in IAC/InterActiveCorp by 411.9% in the 4th quarter.
+Concord Wealth Partners now owns 215 shares of the company’s stock worth $28,000 after buying an additional 173 shares in the last quarter.
+Quent Capital LLC purchased a new stake in IAC/InterActiveCorp in the 4th quarter worth $32,000.
+National Bank of Canada FI bought a new stake in IAC/InterActiveCorp during the fourth quarter valued at about $35,000.
+Finally, Benjamin Edwards Inc. boosted its stake in shares of IAC/InterActiveCorp by 9,650.0% in the first quarter.
+Benjamin Edwards Inc. now owns 390 shares of the company’s stock worth $39,000 after acquiring an additional 386 shares during the period.
+96.44% of the stock is currently owned by hedge funds and other institutional investors.

 About IAC/InterActiveCorp (Get Rating)